 Campsites with primitive toilets are available in the woods above the main beach area on the Park’s southern edge and are a prime overnight option for boaters and kayakers.
-Several buoy moorings are available offshore and Obstruction Pass State Park is just a short distance from the Lieberhaven Resort and docks.
+Several buoy moorings are available offshore and Obstruction Pass State Park is just a short distance from the Lieberhaven docks.

 Obstruction Pass State Park’s facilities and campgrounds are administered from the Park Office in Moran State Park.
 No reservation system is setup for Obstruction Pass; campsites are on a first come, first served basis.
 Call 360-902-8844 for additional information or 360-376-2326 for the Moran State Park office.